ECLARE: Efficient cross-planar learning for anisotropic resolution enhancement: Discussion and conclusions

 \section{Discussion and conclusions}

 In this paper we presented ECLARE, a novel self-SR algorithm for anisotropic volumes that trains solely on data extracted from in-plane slices and thus requires no external training data.
 We presented a model of the imaging process in 2D multi-slice MRI and used ESPRESO~\cite{han2023espreso} to estimate the slice selection profile.
 With an estimated slice profile, slice thickness and slice separation are both modeled, allowing for training data simulation from the HR in-plane data already present in the anisotropic volume.
 ECLARE uses a neural network architecture based on WDSR to efficiently train weights from scratch in a short amount of time, taking approximately 5 minutes on a single NVIDIA V100 GPU with a memory footprint under 2~GB.
 The result is a SR technique that respects the LR image contrast and presence of pathology, does not require external training data, and produces HR image volumes with the correct digital resolution and FOV.
+In the ablation study, we observed that the individual technical contributions of ECLARE are not independently additive, but instead exhibit strong interdependencies.
+In particular, ESPRESO alone did not improve quantitative performance and, when used without appropriate resampling, could even degrade PSNR and SSIM.
+However, when combined with either FOV-aware resampling or the modified WDSR architecture, ESPRESO consistently led to improved performance, suggesting that accurate modeling of slice selection profiles is most effective when paired with resampling strategies that respect acquisition geometry.
+These results indicate that the full ECLARE framework benefits from the complementary interaction of all three components, rather than from any single contribution in isolation.
 When compared to four other approaches on two simulated datasets, our approach achieved superior quantitative and qualitative results with respect to signal recovery metrics PSNR and SSIM as well as a downstream task metric---cDSC for brain region and MS lesion segmentation.
 This is true for all investigated resolutions except for $3\|0$, where SMORE performs best.
 This is likely due to two reasons: 1)~SMORE does not have a model of slice gap, and therefore will perform best when no gap is present in the data; and 2)~SMORE relies on pre-trained weights and was primarily tested and evaluated using data with resolutions $2\|0$ and $3\|0$.